ligato/docs/docs/user-guide/agentctl.md

 #### config delete

-Use this command to delete a VPP agent configuration.
+Delete a VPP agent configuration.
 You must define your configuration inside a file.

 ```
 Usage:	agentctl config delete